szilard/kaggle-scripts-R-pydata/README.md

       7 colinpriest
 ```

-One could eliminate the top 2 who btw are Kaggle employees.
+One could eliminate the top 1 or 2 who btw are Kaggle employees.